I earned my MA in Music Therapy from Roehampton

 and Supervisor, supporting others as they train to become therapists,

-the Music Breathing Method, and is a qualified Independent Music
+the Music Breathing Method, and am a qualified Independent Music

 Breathing Practitioner.
 This approach combines breathwork and music-listening to help calm the body and support healing, and can be particularly